Battle of Boydton Plank Road: Aftermath

 With October nearly over, both armies settled into winter quarters.
 The Confederates maintained their hold on the Boydton Plank Road throughout the winter.
 Hancock had won a tactical victory over Heth's Confederates, partially erasing the stain of the rout at Reams's Station.
 No further significant action occurred on any front around Petersburg for the rest of the year.

-The Battle of the Boydton Plank Road marked the last battle of two distinguished Union generals in the Army of the Potomac.
+The Battle of Boydton Plank Road marked the last battle of two distinguished Union generals in the Army of the Potomac.
 The following month, Winfield Hancock resigned from field command due to complications with the wound he received at Gettysburg.
 Then in January 1865, David McM.
 Gregg unexpectedly resigned his command.
 His letter of resignation alluded to an anxiety of being away from his home.
 Meade's chief-of-staff, Maj.
 Gen. Andrew A. Humphreys, assumed command of the II Corps and would resume the offensive against the Boydton Plank Road in February of the following year.